Nonprofit Strategic Plan: A Rundown & How To Create Your Own

 One of the largest fundraising objectives your organization may choose to address is a plan for your next capital campaign.
 Like the other objectives contained within your plan, this undertaking can be accomplished most efficiently when you break each component of the campaign into steps.
-Preliminary planning efforts such as the creation of a gift range chart are extremely helpful in facilitating the breakdown and eventual achievement of your goals.
+Preliminary planning efforts such as the creation of a gift range chart are extremely helpful resources for breaking down and achieving your goals.

 While every nonprofit’s goals, objectives, and strategic planning processes are unique, reflecting different missions, priorities, and organizational structures, at least one aspect of the process is common to all organizations: the need for revision as you carry out your plan.

 5. Revisit your strategic plan to make necessary adjustments.